jharner/DSAA2018/README.md

-This tutorial covers data science workflows using \proglang{R} as both an analysis and graphics engine and as an interface to databases, Hadoop, Spark, etc.
+This tutorial covers data science workflows using R as both an analysis and graphics engine and as an interface to databases, Hadoop, Spark, etc.